Leonora devises and delivers educational workshops based on her research around movement and mark-making.

-Please get in touch if you would like to organise an event with me.
+Please get in touch if you’d like to organise an event.

 Your body as a research tool